advance100/doc_webpack/cli.md

 #### `--display-modules`

 Show hidden modules.
 Modules are hidden from output by default when they live inside directories called `["node_modules", "bower_components", "jam", "components"]`

+### Profiling

+If you wish to have a more in-depth idea of what is taking how long, you can use the `--profile` switch.
+This will cause WebPack to display more detailed timing informations.
+Combine this with the switches above to get a very detailed message and information set, which will contain the timings of your modules.

+#### The timing "keys"

+- `factory`: The time it took to build the module information.
+- `building`: The time that was spent building the module (loaders, for example).
+- `dependencies`: The time that was spent gathering and conencting the dependencies.